 (2) If a police officer authorises other persons to assist in the exercise of powers under this Part, the Criminal Investigation Act 2006 section 15, with any necessary changes, applies to and in relation to the exercise of powers by, or the assistance of, that person.

-[Section 20E inserted by No. 47 of 2016 s.
+[Section 20E inserted: No. 47 of 2016 s.
 5.]

 20F.
 Use of force